Anna Maria Luisa de' Medici: Electress of the Palatinate

 In 1669, Anna Maria Luisa was considered as a potential bride to Louis, le Grand Dauphin, the heir-apparent of Louis XIV of France.
 Cosimo III did not like the idea of a French marriage, and never devoted himself fully to the cause (she was later rejected).
 Instead, Cosimo offered her to his first choice, Peter II of Portugal.
-Peter's ministers declined, fearing that Anna Maria Luisa might have inherited her mother's temperament, and may seek to dominate Peter II while being herself intractible to reason.
+Peter's ministers declined, fearing that Anna Maria Luisa might have inherited her mother's temperament, and may seek to dominate Peter II while being herself intractable to reason.
 In fact, contemporaries thought her traits to be a combination of those of her father and paternal grandmother, Vittoria della Rovere.

 Following refusals from Portugal, France, Spain and Savoy, James II of England put forward his brother-in-law, Francesco II d'Este, Duke of Modena, but the Princess deemed a duke too lowly in terms of protocol for the daughter of a grand duke.
 Finally, it was Leopold I, Holy Roman Emperor who suggested Johann Wilhelm, Elector Palatine.
 The Elector Palatine obtained the style Royal Highness from the Holy Roman Emperor for Cosimo III in February 1691.
 (Cosimo had hitherto been outranked by the Duke of Savoy — much to his anger—who derived royal status from his successful pretendership to the abolished Cypriot throne).
 Consequently, Johann Wilhelm was ultimately chosen.
 He and Anna Maria Luisa were married by proxy on 29 April 1691.
 At the accompanying festivities, a contemporary describes the Electress's physical attributes: "In her person, she is tall, her complexion was fair, her eyes large and expressive, both those and her hair were black; her mouth was small, with a fullness of the lips; her teeth were as white as ivory...."